 During his 43-year career, Harding enriched the University in many ways.
 He established other school bands, and used his close friendship with John Philip Sousa—who maintained that Illinois had “the world’s best college band”—to persuade the March King’s family to bequeath his papers to the school.

-George E. Post, Class of 1909, was so inspired that he wrote a poem called Give Me The Band! for the December 1927 Illinois Alumni News (see page 22).
+George E. Post, Class of 1909, was so inspired that he wrote a poem called Give Me The Band! for the December 1927 Illinois Alumni News (see below).
 It was printed below a photo of the marching band forming the word “Illini” on the football field.

 Literally for decades, the band has created a special feeling that bonds the University community.
 What is often overlooked is that the inspiration runs both ways.
 As then-trumpet player Rachel Mueller, BUS ’12, told the Illio in 2010, she couldn’t wait for halftime, and watching students dance to the William Tell Overture.